jaxolv/universities/README.md

 }
 ```

-This request will not succeed if informed the same data from an university already existent in the database.
+This request will not succeed if informed the exact same data from an university already existent in the database.

 `GET /universities`
 This request will return all the universities in the database.

 `GET /universities/search`
 This request will return all the universities from the informed country.

 The country have to be informed as a query.